ComputationalRadiationPhysics/picongpu/docs/source/dev/PlantUML.rst

 Install PlantUML
 ----------------

-To install PlantUMl you need to
+See `PlantUML documentation<https://plantuml.com/starting>`_ for detailed instructions.

+TLDR:
+^^^^^

-- install a compatible java version
+- install a compatible ``java`` version, for example: :code:`sudo apt update && sudo apt install openjdk-21-jre-headless`
 - download ``plantUML.jar`` from the `PlantUML website <https://plantuml.com/download>`_ and place it in a folder of your choice.

 Updating Figures
 ----------------

-To update a figure edit the ``<figure_name>.txt`` file and regenerate the figure by running the following command in the folder containing the ``plantUML.jar`` file.
+To update a figure, edit the ``<figure_name>.txt`` file, and regenerate the figure.

+To generate a PNG from an existing PlantUML source file run the following command in the folder containing the ``plantUML.jar`` file,

 .. code:: bash

   java -DPLANTUML_LIMIT_SIZE=8192 -jar plantuml.jar

-This will open a GUI allowing you to choose a directory in which PlantUML will try to regenerate all figures from the contained source files.
+and select the directory containing the PlantUML source file in the GUI.
+This will generate a PNG file from every PlantUML source file in the selected directory

 .. note::

-  UML source files are identified by PlantUML by the @startuml line in somewhere the file.
+  UML source files are identified by PlantUML by the string ``@startuml`` in somewhere the file.